appharbor/ConsolR/README.md

 ConsolR is based on the excellent [Compilify project](https://github.com/Compilify/Compilify) by Justin Rusbatch.

+## Installing with NuGet

+Open your package manager console and install the package:

+    Install-Package ConsolR

 ## Running ConsolR in a website

 Simply install the ConsolR NuGet package in your .NET 4.0 web application and access the ConsolR interface on "http://example.com/consolr".